githubtraining/communicating-using-markdown/course-details.md

 ## Prerequisites

 In this course you will work with issues and pull requests, as well as edit files.
-If these things are familiar to you, we recommend you take the [Introduction to GitHub]({{ host }}/githubtraining/introduction-to-github) course, first!
+If these things aren't familiar to you, we recommend you take the [Introduction to GitHub]({{ host }}/githubtraining/introduction-to-github) course, first!

 ## Projects used